torstenboettjer/sandbox/README.md

 ```
 ### Home-Manager

-One of the Nix features is spawning a shell that allows temporarily load and use packages.
-E.g. `gh` can be loaded to to clone the workspace repository from github.
+The home-manager enables nix user to declaratively define and manage your personal environment settings, applications, and configurations.
+This makes it easy to deploy and maintain a consistent development environment across different machines.
+The installation is automated using the nix-shell that allows temporarily load and use packages.

 ```sh
 nix-shell -p gh